MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-1-Upload assets.md

 2. From the left navigation, select **Contacts** under the Audience group.
 3. Open the contact **Alva Tharaldsen.**
    - Under Account Name, select **Bellows College**.
 You will then navigate to the Bellows College account record.
    - Scroll down to the **Contacts** subgrid.
 All Contacts associated with Bellows College are listed here.
-Select all the Contacts in the list by checking the **check boxes** next to their names.
+Click on the vertical ellipses at the top of the subgrid, click **Select,** and use the check boxes to select all the contacts in the list at once.
    - At the top of the Contacts subgrid, select the **vertical ellipses.** Then select **Edit.**
    - On the Details tab, locate the Personal Notes field.
 Enter "Airpot owner" in the field.
 Select **Save.**
    - Select one of the contacts other than Alva.
 Navigate to the **Details** tab.
 Verify “Airpot owner” appears in the Personal Notes field.